TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Introduction

-Since its science operations began in July 2018, NASA's Transiting Exoplanet Survey Satellite \citep[TESS;][]{ricker15} has uncovered a wealth of transiting planet candidates whose orbital periods and radii lie within the radius valley, including three planets transiting early M dwarfs (TOI-1235 b; \citealt{cloutier20c,bluhm20}, TOI-776 b; \citealt{luque21}, TOI-1685 b; \citealt{bluhm21}).
-Radius valley planets, which we refer to as keystone planets, are valuable targets to conduct tests of the competing radius valley emergence models across a range of stellar masses.
+\citep{cloutier20}, we refer to as keystone planets and are valuable targets to conduct tests of the competing radius valley emergence models across a range of stellar masses.
 Doing so requires that we characterize the bulk compositions of a sample of keystone planets using precise radial velocity measurements.
 Here we present the confirmation and characterization of one such keystone planet from TESS: \name{} b.
-Our study focuses on the validation of the planet \name{} b, including the recovery of its mass, and the implications that our results have on the emergence of the radius valley around early M dwarfs.
+Our study focuses on planet validation, including the recovery of its mass, and the implications that our results have on the emergence of the radius valley around early M dwarfs.

 In Section~\ref{sect:star} we present the properties of the host star \name{.} In Section~\ref{sect:observations} we present the \tess{} light curve and our suite of follow-up observations, which we use to validate the planetary nature of the planet candidate.
 In Section~\ref{sect:analysis} we present our global data analysis and its results.
 We conclude with a discussion and a summary of our findings in Sects.~\ref{sect:discussion} and~\ref{sect:summary}.